smcclennon/shac/README.md

-# shac
+# Super Handy Automated Configuration
-Super Handy Automated Configuration
+Collection of scripts to automatically configure things to my liking.